amit-tzadok/LDR/README.md

-# LDR - Long Distance Relationship Companion App 💕
+# LDR - Long Distance Relationship Companion App

-A beautiful, mobile-responsive web app for long-distance couples to save, plan, and organize everything they want to experience together.
+A mobile-responsive web app for long-distance couples to save, plan, and organize everything they want to experience together.

 ## Features ✨